Catherine Scorer

-Catherine Scorer (1947-1986) was a solicitor, an author and an active member of the National Council for Civil Liberties.
-She was described by the Daily Express as an attractive redhead.
+Catherine Susan Scorer (10 November 1947 – 3 April 1986) was a solicitor, an author and an active member of the National Council for Civil Liberties.

-She was employed by the Technical, Administrative and Supervisory Section of the Amalgamated Union of Engineering Workers in 1979, first as a research officer, then as a legal officer.
+Early life

+She was born at University College Hospital, the daughter of architect Sam Scorer and his wife Anne.

+She attended Christ's Hospital Girls' High School, a girls' grammar school, and later studied History at the University of York.

+Career

-She was on the executive of the Haldane Society of Socialist Lawyers and of the National Council for Civil Liberties of which she was the Chair in 1983/4.
+She was on the executive of the Haldane Society of Socialist Lawyers and of the National Council for Civil Liberties of which she was the chair in 1983-1984.
 She was the council's first Northern Ireland officer and chaired its Northern Ireland committee, having been involved in the Northern Ireland Civil Rights Association.
-She was on the Executive Committee of the Communist Party of Great Britain.
+She was on the executive committee of the Communist Party of Great Britain.

 She typed a statement for Kenneth Lennon, an Irish police informant, three days before he was found shot dead in a ditch in Surrey in 1974.